 Our new family member: Thomas

 When my brother came back from Ukraine, he brought a nice kitten with himself and gave him to my mom as a gift.
 Thomas was a cat of the British Blue breed, and my brother got him from someone in Moscow when he was there with his Russian girlfriend.
-My mother used to one of those who had a fobia of cats.
-Like many other Iranians, she was also obssessed with cleanness, and didn't want to see cat's fur anywhere in our house.
-Thomas, our cat and new family member!
+My mother used to have cat fobia; like many other Iranians, she was also obssessed with cleanness, and didn't want cat's fur in our house.

-A few years passed, and Thomas was my favorite son!
-They also brought two tenants and one of them had four daughters!
-After that, my brother and I were nothing but two random guys among them those real mommy's kids.
+But, a few years passed, and Thomas became my favorite son!
+My parents also brought two tenants and one of them had four daughters!
+After that, my brother and I were nothing but two random guys among those real mommy's kids.
 It was kinda good actually, because, for the first time, the mom was busy with others and paid less attention to us, so we could live more independently.
+It was kinda okay for me though, as I had chosen another city for studying, and because of that, I could learn to live independently in another distant from my family.

 Serving at the Military